Discover more from Discourse

 Merely overturning an innocent defendant’s conviction doesn’t give him enough justice.
 Our civil justice system promises plaintiffs restitution from those who’ve harmed them.
 Those wrongfully convicted of crimes shouldn’t be exceptions to this rule.
 However, the Supreme Court has made it nearly impossible for them to sue malfeasant prosecutors who made them suffer.

-Paul Imbler was freed from death row in 1971 after a federal court found that his state prosecutor had withheld exculpatory fingerprint evidence and put an “eyewitness” on the stand who gave “misleading or false testimony.”
+Paul Imbler was freed from prison in 1971 after a federal court found that his state prosecutor had withheld exculpatory fingerprint evidence and put an “eyewitness” on the stand who gave “misleading or false testimony.”
 That witness was later discovered to be “a mental patient and ex-con” who worked as a bookie in the victim’s illegal gambling racket and expected a reward from the victim’s wife.
 The witness later recanted his testimony under oath.
 Imbler sued the prosecutor who put him on California’s death row for violating his Fourteenth Amendment right to a fair trial.

 In 1976, the Supreme Court ruled that Imbler’s lawsuit could not proceed because prosecutors have “absolute immunity” from suit for any actions they take, no matter how nefarious or harmful, in their role as prosecutors.
 In his opinion for the majority, Justice Lewis Powell, another Nixon appointee, cast the government’s criminal lawyers, not those they wrongly convict, as potential victims in these cases.
 He worried that resentful defendants would subject them to frivolous and vexatious suits that “would prevent the vigorous and fearless performance of the prosecutor’s duty that is essential to the proper functioning of the criminal justice system.”